metapic/pino-hook-structured-logger/README.md

 ## Performance

-The added functionality comes at a cost: the structured logger achieves roughly **half** the throughput of the standard pino logger.
+The added functionality comes at a cost: the structured logger achieves roughly **half** the throughput of the standard Pino logger.
 Pino is _pretty fast_, so in most real-world use cases this throughput is totally fine.

 See benchmark tests in [`index.bench.ts`](./test/index.bench.ts).